YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the code cells [5]-[7] of [`Test Video Pipeline.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Test%20Video%20Pipeline.ipynb).

-In this step, a perspective transform was applied to rectify a undistorted image to a birds' eye view.
+Perspective transform was applied to rectify a undistorted image to a birds' eye view.
 The source and destination points are manully tuned as follows:

 | Source        | Destination   |
 |:-------------:|:-------------:|